cmxgloria/My-JS-Practice/BROWSER-COMPATIBILITY-TRANSPILATION.md

 Addresses sources of ES5 bugs — Some ES5 syntax led to common bugs.
 With ES6, Ecma introduced syntax that mitigates some of the most common pitfalls.
 A similarity to other programming languages — JavaScript ES6 is syntactically more similar to other object-oriented programming languages.
 This leads to less friction when experienced, non-JavaScript developers want to learn JavaScript.

+Before we can add Babel to our project directory, we need to run npm init.
+The npm init command creates a package.json file in the root directory.

+A package.json file contains information about the current JavaScript project.
+Some of this information includes:

+Metadata — This includes a project title, description, authors, and more.
+A list of node packages required for the project — If another developer wants to run your project, npm looks inside package.json and downloads the packages in this list.
+Key-value pairs for command line scripts — You can use npm to run these shorthand scripts to perform some process.
+In a later exercise, we will add a script that runs Babel and transpiles ES6 to ES5.
+If you have Node installed on your computer, you can create a package.json file by typing npm init into the terminal.

+The terminal prompts you to fill in fields for the project’s metadata (name, description, etc.)

+You are not required to answer the prompts, though we recommend at minimum, you add your own title and description.
+If you don’t want to fill in a field, you can press enter. npm will leave fill these fields with default values or leave them empty when it creates the package.json file.

+After you run npm init your directory structure will contain the following files and folders:

+project
+|_ src
+|___ main.js
+|_ package.json